-Gravitational waves could be the key to unlocking other dimensions
+Third set of gravitational waves detected rippling past Earth

 For now, we'll have to wait to see if Gómez' and Andriot's model holds up to scrutiny before it can be tested.
 We'll also have to wait for technology to advance.
 Currently, our only gravitational wave detector, known as LIGO (Laser Interferometer Gravitational-Wave Observatory), is not sensitive enough to see the subtle ripples that might be caused by extra dimensions.

 Eventually, though, we might have to completely re-think our understanding of the universe to make room for weird new dimensional features.
-If you thought that thinking about time as another dimension was a mind-warp, you might want to sit this next round out...
+If you thought that thinking about time as another dimension was a mind-warp, you might want to sit out this next round out...

 The research has been pre-printed at the website arXiv.org.

-Note: Editor's note: This story has been updated with new information since it was originally published in May 2017.